North Dakota grows more sunflowers than any other state.

 Dakota Gasification Company in Beulah is the nation’s only synthetic natural gas producer.

-Two granite boulders inscribed with thunderbird figures are exhibited at Writing Rock State Historic Site located twelve miles northeast of Grenora.
+Two granite boulders inscribed with thunderbird figures are exhibited at Writing Rock State Historic Site located 12 miles northeast of Grenora.
 Giving the site its name, the drawings probably represent the Thunderbird, a mythological figure sacred to Late Prehistoric Plains Indians.

 Devils Lake is the largest natural body of water in North Dakota.
 Deriving its name from the Native American word, Miniwaukan, early explorers incorrectly translated the word to mean Bad Spirit.